Luis Alarcón

-He has also appeared in television series such as Marta a las ocho, Estúpido Cupido, Romané, La noche del cobarde, Marrón Glacé, Puertas adentro, Pampa Ilusión, El circo de las Montini, and El Señor de la Querencia.
+Alarcón also appeared in television series such as Marta a las ocho, Estúpido Cupido, Romané, La noche del cobarde, Marrón Glacé, Puertas adentro, Pampa Ilusión, El circo de las Montini, and El Señor de la Querencia.

-He is the creator of the Patagonia Film Festival, a gala developed in the Cueva del Milodón.
-Currently, he is officially recognized as the actor with the longest career in Chilean cinema, occasionally collaborating with Raúl Ruiz, Helvio Soto, Miguel Littín, Emilio Gómez Muriel, and Silvio Caiozzi.
+Alarcón was the creator of the Patagonia Film Festival, a gala developed in the Cueva del Milodón.
+Currently he is officially recognized as the actor with the longest career in Chilean cinema, occasionally collaborating with Raúl Ruiz, Helvio Soto, Miguel Littín, Emilio Gómez Muriel, and Silvio Caiozzi.

-Career
+Life and career

 The grandson of actor and director Justo Alarcón, Luis loved the art of film from a very young age.
 In Puerto Natales, where he was born, he became friends with the daughter of the cinema administrator, and there he learned the trade.
 In addition, his father – who worked in a refrigerator – was an amateur documentary filmmaker.

-There is no other performer in Chilean cinema who has appeared, like Alarcón, in such a large number of films.
-His origins as an actor, however, are in the theater, an activity that officially began (he had previously acted in school functions) in 1951, and since then he has acted in around 90 theatrical pieces.
-He relates that his vocation was defined after attending an exhibition of Death of a Salesman, by Arthur Miller.
+There is no other performer in Chilean cinema who appeared, like Alarcón, in such a large number of films.
+His origins as an actor, however, were in the theater, an activity that officially began (he had previously acted in school functions) in 1951, and he subsequently acted in around 90 theatrical pieces.
+He related that his vocation was defined after attending an exhibition of Death of a Salesman, by Arthur Miller.
 He studied Corporal Expression and Pantomime with Alejandro Jodorowsky, and with Enrique Gajardo and Pedro de la Barra at the Dramatic Arts Center of the Pedagogical Institute of the University of Chile, among others.

 His first foray onto the big screen was made in the 1957 film Tres miradas a la calle by Naum Kramarenco.
 Pedro Chaskel, who worked as assistant director on the film, would some years later become the director of Experimental Cinema at the University of Chile.

 Alarcón participated in Luis Cornejo's first film, La Universidad en la Antarctica (1962), which he narrated.
 Later, along with much of his theater company, he starred in Raúl Ruiz's first feature film El tango del viudo (1967).
 Rather than ending, the shoot led directly into the making of Three Sad Tigers (1968), considered one of the most important films of Chilean cinema.